 Finding the Resultant vector using a Scale diagram

 In diagram (a) above we see 2 vectors A and B.

 For simplicity of calculation at this moment we have taken 2 vectors at a right angle.

 The magnitude of A and B vectors are 400 N and 300 N respectively.

 We have to take a convenient scaling system, like for every 100 N in this case, we may take 1 cm.

 Using this scaling (100 N = 1 cm) factor, we will draw a scale diagram in both magnitude and direction.
 We use a ruler and protractor.

 See fig b now.

 First, say we draw a line of 4 cm length using a ruler, representing 400 N and the direction is west to east as per the direction of vector A.

-The arrowhead of vector A would be the point where tail of vector B will reside.
+The arrowhead of vector A would be the point where the tail of vector B will reside.

 Accordingly, vector B is drawn as a line of length 3 cm (for 300 N) at a right angle with respect to the ‘vector A’ line and it stands at the head of the ‘vector A’ line.

-Thus head to tail scaling representations are made for vector A and B.
+Thus head to tail scaling representations is made for vectors A and B.

 We get the resultant vector R as we draw the line starting from the initial point(tail of vector A) and ending at the final point(head of vector B) that closes the triangle (Figure b).

-If properly drawn, we will get the length of this line as 5cm which represents 500 N as per scaling factor used.
+If properly drawn, we will get the length of this line as 5cm which represents 500 N as per the scaling factor used.

 The direction of the resultant can be found by measuring angle θ between the resultant R and vector A. We use a protractor to measure the angle.

 In this case, θ = 37°.

 So we get the resultant of vector A and B which is 500 N making an angle of 37° with vector A.